Emergency Clinic

 A referral is preferable.
 But if you don’t have one and are concerned about iron deficiency anemia, you can visit Urgent Care Brisbane and be seen by our medical team for assessment and blood tests.
 Based on the blood result, an iron infusion can be planned.

-he out-of-pocket cost of iron infusion is $150 for patients with Medicare and $230 for patients without Medicare.
+The out-of-pocket cost of iron infusion is $250.
 The cost of the script is not included.

 Most recent blood tests, including complete blood count and iron studies, are not older than one month.